KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * Two Sith archaeologists are female instead of male: [Male Sith Archaeologist Restoration 1.0](http://deadlystream.com/forum/files/file/1204-male-sith-archaeologist-restoration/)
 * Two Sith are standing too close in the Taris destruction sequence: [Taris Escape Sequence Adjustments 1.1](http://deadlystream.com/forum/files/file/1192-taris-escape-sequence-adjustments/)
 * Two Twi'lek Czerka Liaison Officers on Kashyyyk didn't respond well to interruption (Reported by Salk) [ISSUE #23](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/23)
+* Vandar had some stunt animation issues in one of the final cutscenes due to a bad supermodel reference [ISSUE #178](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/178)
 * Various fixes on Korriban: [JC's Korriban: Back in Black for K1](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
 * When entering Deshdae, certain sound effects that play during the cutscene may continue playing after they should have stopped: [The Comprehensive KOTOR Bug Fix Collection](https://www.nexusmods.com/kotor/mods/75)
 * Yuthura only attacks with one of her lightsabers